Skip to content

 What Does the Grant Cover?

-The award can be used to cover resident tuition, differentials, and fees after other aid is evaluated.
+The award helps provide funding to cover resident tuition, differentials, and fees after other aid is evaluated up to $2,000 per semester.
+This award may not cover full tuition, tuition differentials, or fee charges and recipients may still have a balance due after all eligible and available funding is awarded.
+Your award amount may be less than $2,000 for a term if you have other awards covering a portion of eligible charges.
 Due to limited funding, there is no guarantee a recipient will receive this award every year.
-This award may not cover full tuition, tuition differentials, or fee charges and recipients may still have a balance due after all eligible and available funding is awarded.

 Please feel free to contact our office if you have any questions.